CapsCode-Website/blogfiles/javascript/style-console-in-javascript/index.md

 Hello Devs,

-Is it possible to style cosole.log() in JavaScript ?
+Is it possible to style console.log() in JavaScript ?
 Its YES.

 Have you ever tried this ?